lmarena/lmarena.github.io/_posts/2024-09-30-agent-arena.md

 ## 🦜 What are Agents?

-In Agent Arena, agents are defined as entities that can perform complex tasks by leveraging various subcomponents, such as LLM models, tools, and frameworks.
+In Agent Arena, agents are defined as entities that can perform complex tasks by leveraging various subcomponents, namely LLM models, tools, and frameworks.
 The agents we consider are sourced from established frameworks like LangChain, LlamaIndex, CrewAI, Composio, and assistants provided by OpenAI and Anthropic.
 Each of these agents displays key characteristics such as chain-of-thought reasoning, tool use, and function calling, which enable them to execute complex tasks efficiently.
 For the platform, we utilized models that support function calling and tool use, which are critical aspects for LLM agents.

 Additionally, certain frameworks, such as LlamaIndex, did not support function calling for models that inherently have this capability, like the Llama 3.1 models.
 As a result, we excluded those specific framework-model combinations from the platform.